José E. Feliciano: Career

-Personal life & Philanthropy
+Personal life and philanthropy

 Feliciano is married to Kwanza Jones, an artist and Princeton alumna, and the couple co-founded Kwanza Jones & José E. Feliciano Supercharged Initiative, a philanthropic grant-making organization.

 In 2017, Clearlake Capital and the Kwanza Jones & José E. Feliciano Supercharged Initiative committed to match donations up to $500,000 for Puerto Rico disaster relief following Hurricane Maria.
 Clearlake Capital and the Kwanza Jones and José E. Feliciano Supercharged Initiative were the anchor sponsors focused on supporting recovery and rebuilding efforts on the island.

-In 2019, Feliciano and Jones made a $1 million gift to Bennet College, one of the single largest grant’s in the College’s history.
+In 2019, Feliciano and Jones made a $1 million gift to Bennet College, one of the single largest grants in the HBCU's history.
 In 2020, Feliciano and Jones announced a $20 million gift to Princeton in support of access and inclusion.
-From 2017 to 2025, Feliciano and Jones have committed over $200 million in contributions to these groups and others, including the Stanford Graduate School of Business, where Feliciano has been named a Trustee.
+From 2017 to 2025, Feliciano and Jones have committed over $200 million in contributions to these groups and others, including the Stanford Graduate School of Business, where Feliciano has been named a trustee.

 In July 2021, Feliciano was named one of four winners of the Robert F. Kennedy Human Rights Award.

-In May 2023, Princeton unveiled two residence halls named after Feliciano and his wife, the first buildings in Princeton’s history named after Black and Latino donors.

 Feliciano serves on the board of directors of Cedars-Sinai Medical Center, the Robert Toigo Foundation and Robert F. Kennedy Human Rights.
-He is also a trustee of the J. Paul Getty Trust, Stanford University and the Smithsonian’s National Museum of the American Latino, and is on the Board of Directors for LA28, the Olympic and Paralympic Games Los Angeles 2028.
+He is also a trustee of the J. Paul Getty Trust, Stanford University, and the Smithsonian's National Museum of the American Latino, and is on the board of directors for LA28, the Olympic and Paralympic Games Los Angeles 2028.
+He is a member of the Latino fraternity Lambda Upsilon Lambda.